 The law also limits health insurance subrogation claims against their auto insurance as long as the injured person or their family paid the premiums for the automobile insurance coverage.

 The subrogation procedure can take some time if Medicare or Medicaid is involved in making payments on behalf of the injury victim.
-The process of obtaining payouts and negotiation with the subrogation claim can be very complicated particularly with Medicaid.
+Obtaining payouts and negotiating the subrogation claim can be very complicated, particularly with Medicaid.

-Other subrogation claims can include workers compensation if the injury occurred on the job and the employer carried workers compensation insurance to pay the medical bills, but another party was responsible for causing the accident or injury.
+Other subrogation claims could include workers’ compensation if the injury occurred on the job and the employer’s workers’ compensation insurance to pay the medical bills.
+Still, another party was responsible for causing the accident or injury.

-Practice tip: Medicaid can reduce its subrogation claim depending on the needs of the injured person, and they are likely to consider the attorneys’ fees necessary to recover the money.
+Medicaid can reduce its subrogation claim depending on the injured person’s needs, and they are likely to consider the attorneys’ fees necessary to recover the money.

-In other words, the injured worker covered by Worker’s Compensation will have medical expenses paid and obtain some portion of their lost wages and the insurance carrier will seek to recover that money if another person or company caused the damages and the injured person collects money from those people.
+In other words, the injured worker covered by Workers’ Compensation will have medical expenses paid and obtain some of their lost wages.
+The insurance carrier will seek to recover that money if another person or company caused the damages and the injured person collects money from those people.

-Practice tip: Worker’s Compensation carriers will take into consideration the need for an attorney to collect the third-party settlement and will reduce their subrogation claim for the attorneys who generated the settlement.
+Worker’s Compensation carriers will consider the need for an attorney to collect the third-party settlement and reduce their subrogation claim for the attorneys who generated the settlement.

-At the Baumgartner Law Firm, we are committed to maximizing our client’s monetary recovery not only in the total amount of settlement but also, the net proceeds to the client.
-Call us 281.587.1111.
+At the Baumgartner Law Firm, we are committed to maximizing our client’s monetary recovery in the total settlement amount and the net proceeds to the client.